 ETL vs ELT: 12 Important Differences Explained

-ETL Vs ELT – Both these terms seem so similar yet they cannot be more different.
-If your organization has a data warehouse, then you are likely to use or have used one or both of the following strategies
+ETL Vs ELT – Both these terms seem so similar, yet they cannot be more different.
+If your organization has a data warehouse, you are likely to use one or both of the following strategies

 to move data from various data sources into a data warehouse.
 ETL and ELT are standard methods of transferring and combining data from different sources, reliably store the data in one location, and allow your employees from various departments to access the data.
 The distinction between the two terms is related to the order in which specific processes occur.
 Each strategy fits different circumstances well.